If you are new to self-publishing, here’s a list of the main online self-publishing platforms and also self-publishing companies in Victoria, BC.

 Questions to ask yourself before choosing a self-publishing path:

-NOTE: Research well before signing any contract.
+NOTE: Research and review carefully before signing any contract.
+Get expert advice if possible.
 Check other writers’ experiences with the company.
-Assess their print quality.
-Make sure you don’t over-pay.
+Assess print quality and pricing to ensure you don’t overpay.
 Most of all, be sure to avoid scams targeting writers.

 Read about one self-published author’s costly learning experience.